 Canva: Known as a simple-to-use design program to edit photos, create your own graphics and download templates.

 PicMonkey: Design and edit your own images.
-Similar to Canva, PicMonkey is a what you see is what you get visual editor for creating your own images.
+Similar to Canva, PicMonkey is a what you see is what you get (WYSIWYG) visual editor for creating your own images.

 ToonDoo: A resource to create your own cartoons.